Stormzy: 2022–present: This Is What I Mean

 Stormzy released the single "Mel Made Me Do It" on 23 September 2022, his first solo single since 2020.
 Its music video included a variety of cameos from Usain Bolt and Louis Theroux, among others.
 He returned to social media on 12 October 2022 to announce his third album This Is What I Mean, which was recorded on Osea Island in England.
 It was released on 25 November 2022.
 The first single was titled "Hide & Seek" on 14 October 2022.

+On 22 June 2023, Stormzy released the single "Toxic Trait" featuring Fredo.
+A month later, Stormzy and Raye released "The Weekend", having previously collaborated on the latter artist's 2016 track "Ambition".

 Style

-Stormzy describes himself as "a child of grime" influenced by the likes of Lethal Bizzle, Bruza, D Double E and Flirta D, but also cites R&B singers such as Frank Ocean and Lauryn Hill as influences on his sound.
+Stormzy describes himself as "a child of grime"; he was influenced by the likes of Lethal Bizzle, Bruza, D Double E and Flirta D. However, he also cites R&B singers such as Frank Ocean and Lauryn Hill as influences on his sound.

 Political activism

 In May 2016, Stormzy endorsed Labour Party leader Jeremy Corbyn.
 In an interview with the newspaper The Guardian, he spoke of his admiration for Corbyn's activism.